October 25, 2024

 Senior Fellow, Energy, Economics & Security Program

-Geoffrey Gertz is a Senior Fellow in the Energy, Economics & Security Program at CNAS.
-His research focuses on economic tools for protecting and promoting critical technol...
+Geoffrey Gertz is a senior fellow with the Energy, Economics, and Security Program at the Center for a New American Security (CNAS).
+His research focuses on economic tools for...

 • Bill Drexel